Attorney-Client Privilege In Los Angeles Criminal Defense

 There are some exceptions.
 If a client is telling an attorney that they’re going to go commit a murder, then the attorney might have an obligation to tell the authorities about that.
 So, whenever there’s a situation where somebody is going to commit a crime and danger is imminent, that could be an exception to the attorney/client privilege where the attorney would have to say something about that.

-Another issue that doesn’t come up very often but it’s an important consideration and that is what if the client tells the lawyer that they committed the crime and then the trial occurs.
+Another issue that doesn’t come up very often but it’s an important consideration and that is what if the client confesses to their lawyer that they committed the crime and then the trial occurs.
 Now, the client has an absolute right to testify in a trial if they want to.
 So, what if the client then comes and tries to testify and say that they did not commit the crime?
 That could be a problem for the attorney and the whole attorney/client privilege because now the attorney – knowing that the client committed the murder – they now know that the client is ling if they’re saying they didn’t commit the murder, for example, if it’s a murder case, and now they’re suborning perjury by taking the information from the client.
 So, that’s where it can get dicey as a criminal defense attorney.
 That’s where the attorney/client privilege would be in jeopardy.

 That’s why if any of these issues ever look like they may come up in a case that I’m handling, I just tell the client what the situation is.
 Here’s what the rules are client.
 Here’s how we’re going to handle the case so we don’t get ourselves in any issues.
 We don’t have any problems.
 We’re not in a situation where we feel like I’m going to say something that’s going to hurt you.
 You have duties and obligations as an attorney and you never want to be in a position where you’re telling anybody any information about your client in any circumstance.
 You can say you don’t want to breach the attorney/client privilege because you don’t want the client to get hurt, but it’s not really the attorney’s decision to decide if the information they might consider giving to somebody would hurt the client or not.
 The bottom line is, there’s an attorney/client.
 The attorney should not be giving any of the information away that the client gives them.
 That should all be kept secret, and again, that attorney/client privilege in Los Angeles County lasts even if the client passes away.
 The attorney should not be giving any information out that’s protected by the attorney/client privilege.